marcusoftnet/marcusoftnet.github.io/_posts/2007-05-08-european-in-retrospect.md

 blogger_orig_url: http://www.marcusoft.net/2007/05/european-in-retrospect.html
 ---

 So my
-tip failed miserably but i was tipping with my heart.
+tip failed miserably but I was tipping with my heart.
 From [this link](http://www.4barsrest.com/news/detail.asp?id=5566) you can find the full result and see the Willebroek won.
 Again - the second year running.

-From the live result service of 4BarsRest i understood that the playing from all the bands was exceptional.
+From the live result service of 4BarsRest I understood that the playing from all the bands was exceptional.
 I've also spoken to some bandsmen in the Gothenburg band and know that they was very pleased with their playing.
-How the judges missed that i don't know - but you never do.
+How the judges missed that I don't know - but you never do.

 I still think GBB made and excellent job and really